• Skip to primary navigation

 Beef Stock Recipe

-How do you remove the fat from the top of the broth?
+Steps to remove fat from the top of the broth

 After cooking and straining the broth, it will most likely have a layer of fat on the top of the broth.
 There are a couple of easy ways to remove it;